civicrm/civicrm-user-guide/docs/case-management/what-is-civicase.md

 -   automate the task of remembering and scheduling follow-up activities.

-CiviCase relies on Activities.
-To learn about how they work, see the Activities chapter.
+CiviCase relies heavily on [Activities](/organising-your-data/activities.md), and a solid understanding of activities will help you understand CiviCase more easily.

 Organisations have employed CiviCase in a wide variety of situations.
 Here are a couple of examples of different types of organisations that